MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/health-diagnostic-performance/how-to-enable-frt-for-unc-hosting.md

 ### UI: Create a new application pool for the website and change its identity

-Part of the shared hosting guidance that the IIS team is creating is a new application pool; set its identity to the _PoolId1_ that is just created.
+Part of the shared hosting guidance is a new application pool; set its identity to the _PoolId1_ that is just created.

 1. On the IIS front end server, run **Start**-> **InetMgr**.
 1. Select **Application Pools**, then select under **Actions** -> **Add Application Pool...**.